bihor/fp_newsletter/Documentation/Configuration/Index.rst

 module_sys_dmail_html             integer     0: only TEXT; 1: TEXT and HTML; -1: ignore this field in tt_address   1
-module_sys_dmail_category         string      List of categories (uid) from sys_dmail_category or fe_groups°° password                          string      Password for the fe_users table. random creates a random password.    random reCAPTCHA_site_key                string      Website-key for Google reCaptcha v3. curl needed! reCAPTCHA_secret_key              string      Secret key for Google reCaptcha v3 mathCAPTCHA                       integer     Show a mathematical captcha?
+module_sys_dmail_category         string      List of categories (uid) from sys_dmail_category or fe_groups°° password                          string      Password for the fe_users table. random creates a random password.    random reCAPTCHA_site_key                string      Website-key for Google reCaptcha v3. reCAPTCHA_secret_key              string      Secret key for Google reCaptcha v3 mathCAPTCHA                       integer     Show a mathematical captcha?
 0: no; 1: with 1 digit; 2: with 2 digits 0 honeypot                          boolean     Enable a honeypot against spam?
 0